isomerpages/govtech-corp/media/technews/_posts/2020-12-03-post-Tech Projects that were created to deal with cabin fever.md

 <h3>Get Movin’ with ActiveSG</h3>
 <p>If there is a silver lining to be had in this COVID-19 period, there isn’t
-a better time to have access to readily available online fitness programmes with just a Wi-fi connection and Zoom.&nbsp;<a href="https://circle.myactivesg.com/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">ActiveSg Circle</a>&nbsp;is the ultimate platform for you to get started on building up your fitness from the comfort of your home.</p>
+a better time to have access to readily available online fitness programmes with just a Wi-fi connection and Zoom.&nbsp;ActiveSg Circle&nbsp;is the ultimate platform for you to get started on building up your fitness from the comfort of your home.</p>
 <p>To say that ActiveSG Circle online programmes cover almost every type
 and level of fitness known to humankind is not an exaggeration; everything from yoga for back pain to piloxing and trampoline fitness to way, way